LucaOddoneSE/EZGas/docs/UI_prototype.md

 \<Report here the GUI that you propose.
 You are free to organize it as you prefer.
 A suggested presentation matches the Use cases and scenarios defined in the Requirement document.
 The GUI can be shown as a sequence of graphical files (jpg, png)  >

+Use Cases :
+(Search for a nearby gas station) as FR1
+(Search for the cheapest gas station in a radius set by the user) as FR2 (Show a map with gas stations and prices) as FR3 (Navigate user to a chosen gas station) as FR4
+(Create an account) as FR5
+(Add a gas station to the list) as FR6
+(Report a wrong or missing information) as FR7
+(Use discounts) as FR8
+(Define discounts) as FR9
+(Managing user accounts) as FR10
+(Writting review about gas station) as FR11
+(User Login) as FR12
+(User Reset Passoword) as FR13
+(User Change Passoword) as FR14

 1- Intro 1

 <img src="https://git-softeng.polito.it/se-2020/group-50/ezgas/-/raw/S274475/docs/GUI/Intro1.png" width="250" height="500" alt="" />